 Figure \ref{fig:vapourEvolution} translates such profiles into the total vapour mass of different molecules as a function of time.
-Each sees an enhancement as it is delivered to its snowline by radial drift, followed by a decline once drift delivery slows and the deposited vapour is advected onto the central star.
-The molecules undergo this enhancement in order of their volatility sequence.
+Each sees an enhancement as it is delivered to its snow line by radial drift, followed by a decline once drift delivery slows and the deposited vapour is advected onto the central star.
+The molecules undergo this enhancement in order of their volatility.
 This happens because the less volatile the molecule, the smaller its initial vapour reservoir but the larger its initial ice reservoir and thus it can undergo a larger and more rapid enhancement.
-Moreover, pebbles start to drift at $R\gtrsim 0.47\,\mathrm{au}$ and deliver \ce{H2O}{} to its snowline after a fairly short growth timescale, whereas dust at larger radii takes longer to grow to drifting sizes \citep[][Eq.
-13]{Birnstiel_2012}, and thus delivery to more distant snowlines starts after a short delay.
+Moreover, pebbles start to drift at $R\gtrsim 0.47\,\mathrm{au}$ and deliver \ce{H2O}{} to its snow line after a fairly short growth timescale, whereas dust at larger radii takes longer to grow to drifting sizes \citep[][Eq.
+13]{Birnstiel_2012}, and so delivery to more distant snow lines starts after a short delay.

 Finally, the decline from the peak enhancement is driven by the accretion of each molecule onto the star: the timescale for this to happens for molecule X can be approximated as